dukeofam/initialServerSetup/README.md

 # Bash Server Setup Script

-This script automates the setup process for a Linux server, including system updates, package installations, user management, firewall configuration, and more.
+This script automates the setup process for a Linux (Debian/Ubuntu/CentOS) server, including system updates, package installations, user management, firewall configuration, and more.
+If you find any bugs or have an idea to make it better, feel free to propose it/merge request. :)

 ## Prerequisites